 Those outside the faith, called “World’s People” by Believers, who referred to them as Shakers due to the whirling and shaking and other ecstatic movements that would sometimes overcome the Believers during worship.
 Dancing was a key expression of Shaker spirituality, and was often described as a spiritual and physical means through which the Believers could shake off their sins.
 The Shakers were not alone in the use of dance as a mode of worship, as many of the other world’s religions incorporate the practice of dance into their rituals.
 Christians, Jews, Muslims and Hindus all write of dance in their sacred texts or practice it during worship.

-Coming soon! a short video of HSV staff demonstrating selected Shaker songs and dances.
+A short video of HSV staff demonstrating selected Shaker songs and dances.

 The Shakers’ quest was to create a working Heaven on Earth during what they believed to be the time of the second reign of the Christ spirit, as foretold in the Bible and in basic Christian millennial philosophy.
 Their official name is the United Society of Believers in Christ’s Second Appearing.